-In order to be considered for selection, pilot project sponsors must submit a pilot project proposal to the Board containing, at a minimum, a general description of the proposed pilot project, the land to be fallowed, and the proposed municipal use, along with the items listed in Section II.F., below.
-If the sponsor of a proposed pilot project is pursuing selection through step 1 prior to pursuing approval through step 2, the submittal for selection should not include technical analyses regarding historic use, historic consumptive use, or return flows.
-That detailed information should instead be submitted as part of the application in step 2.
+In order to be considered for selection, pilot project sponsors must submit a pilot project proposal to the Board containing, at a minimum, a general description of the proposed pilot project, the land to be fallowed, and the proposed municipal, agricultural, environmental, industrial, or recreational use, along with the items listed in Section II.F. below.
+If the sponsor of a proposed pilot project is pursuing selection through step 1 prior to pursuing approval through step 2, the The submittal for selection shouldneed not include technical analyses regarding historic use, historic consumptive use, or return flows.
+That However, that detailed information should insteadmust be submitted as part of the application in step 2.

 Following the submission of a pilot project proposal by a sponsor, the CWCB will post the proposal on its website and the sponsor shall provide written notice.
-Parties may submit comments on the proposed pilot project to the CWCB within thirty days of the notice, and the Board will consider the proposed pilot project for selection at its next regularly scheduled meeting that is more than sixty days after receiving the proposal.
+Parties may submit comments on the proposed pilot project to the CWCB within 30 days of the notice, and the Board will consider the proposed pilot project for selection at its next regularly scheduled meeting that is more than 60 days after receiving the proposal.